afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - **Bare-bone**: just a mechanical device with no pull resistors.
 They have 5 terminals: `common GND`, `A` and `B` (related to rotation) plus `SW GND` (sometimes `SW COM`) and `SW` (related to the built in push button).
 Those terminals are floating when idle.
 In this case, the label `GND` means nothing: it is just one of the two terminals of a switch.
 - **KY-040**: a bare-bone rotary encoder with pull-up resistors.
 They have 5 terminals: `Vcc` and `Gnd`, related to the power source, `CLK` (or `A`) and `DT` (or `B`), related to rotation, and `SW`, related to the integrated push button. `CLK`, `DT` and `SW` terminals are set to high voltage when idle.
 - **I2C** or "chainable": a bare-bone rotary encoder with additional circuitry in order to offer an *I2C* serial interface.
-  A reasonable number of them can be chained together, using just 2 GPIO pins.
+  A reasonable number of them can be chained together, using just two GPIO pins.
 An example is the [Adafruit I2C QT Rotary Encoder](https://learn.adafruit.com/adafruit-i2c-qt-rotary-encoder/overview).
   You could even build your own (see [https://github.com/wagiminator/ATtiny412-I2C-Rotary-Encoder](https://github.com/wagiminator/ATtiny412-I2C-Rotary-Encoder)).

 See pin-out at [pinterest.com (thanks to Abhishek Ghosh)](https://in.pinterest.com/pin/436145545160682538/)